xalimar/puppet-centrify/README.markdown

 Below is a list of optional options and the default values:

+* auth_servers: an array of DNS server names that are Active Directory servers to authenticate against
 * dc\_package\_name: the name of the centrifydc package, there is a default of *CentrifyDC*
 * dc\_package\_ensure: the ensure of the centrifydc package, there is a default of *present*
 * dc\_service\_name: the name of the centrifydc service, there is a default of *centrifydc*